-The Conservation Commission, or “Cons Com” as it is often called, is a local town commission, made up of volunteers, who uphold the State of Massachusetts Wetlands Protection Act, MA General Laws Chapter 131, Section 40 and its regulations 310 Code of Massachusetts Regulations 10.00
+The Conservation Commission, or “Cons Com” as it is often called, is a local town commission, made up of volunteers, who work with the Massachusetts Department of Environmental Protection (DEP) to uphold the State of Massachusetts Wetlands Protection Act, MA General Laws Chapter 131, Section 40 and its regulations 310 Code of Massachusetts Regulations 10.00

 Most work in or near wetlands and waterways requires Cons Com approval.
 Many towns employ a Conservation Agent who works with the Commission.
 Contact info for the Commission or the Agent can be found through Town Hall at the individual towns.